We’ll take a look at the top 6 chorus VST, AU, and AAX plugins in 2021 for musicians in today’s post.

 You can create LFOs up to 20Hz and also change their amplitude for a more substantial effect.
 The phasing on each side can be raised to 360 degrees, making for a vast stereo image.
 You can mix each Chorus in level and panorama after being processed, and you can blend the dry and wet signals to create a parallel chorus effect.

-- Configuration Panel: You can use this panel to route the LFOs into the delay lines.
+You can use this panel to route the LFOs into the delay lines.
 There are three topologies available: Independent, Summed, and Mixed.
 The first one creates a direct path from each LFO to its corresponding BBD.
 The second one mixes all LFOs into one output and spreads the signal back into the three BBDs.
 Finally, the third one Summarizes the first two LFOs and sends them mixed to BBD 1 and 2.
 LFO3 goes straight into BBD3, unaltered.

-- Effects: Each BBD feeds its LINE, which gives the user control over the signal’s Depth, Offset, Filter, Tremolo, Modulation, and Cutoff.
+Each BBD feeds its LINE, which gives you control over the signal’s Depth, Offset, Filter, Tremolo, Modulation, and Cutoff.
 The Offset knob determines the minimum amount of delay time modulation, while Depth governs the maximum amount, ranging from 0 to 20 milliseconds.
 Tremolo changes the signal’s amplitude, and the filter lets you select from Low, High, or Band Pass options.
 The frequencies are chosen with the Cutoff knob.
 To conclude, you can use the Modulation knob to set the Depth of the cutoff frequency modulation applied to the LFO.